harmony-one/h/progress/frank-egloff.md

+2024-11-05 Tue: Workedo on splitting BondingCurve contract architecture into price calculation and token management modules for improved separation of concerns.
+Team sync concluded on integrating BondingCurve contracts into pump.fun repo, enabling token creation via 1.country with embedded widget for token metrics and rankings.
+Implementing telegram error notification system for harmony-llm-api backend following luma model stability issues in 1Bot.

 2024-11-04 Mon: Deployed sliding window implementation on Harmony0Bot for pre-1Bot testing, refactored /new command for multi-conversation refresh.
 Added prompt command, to set new models context/system message.
 After reviewing bonding curve repo, architecting solution with two main contracts: MemeCoinBattle for daily WONE prize competitions and BondingCurve for price calculations.
 Implementing clone contracts for gas-optimized token deployment, where winning tokens collect WONE reserves from eliminated competitors.

 ---